Skip to main content

 Our students work alongside faculty on the Redifer Institute's research projects.

-They're active in CMU's Political Science Club and Pre-law Club.
+They're active in CMU's Political Science Club.

 They grapple with complex policy issues in CMU's Associated Student Government.